Jump to:

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-Patients are initially treated with three stages of chemotherapy.
+Treatment usually includes three stages.
 The first is induction chemotherapy which aims to acutely decrease abnormally high blood counts.
-The second, or consolidation phase, refers to chemotherapy used to achieve remission of the hematologic cancer.
+The second, or consolidation phase, refers to chemotherapy used to achieve remission of hematologic cancers.
 The maintenance phase is chemotherapy given after remission to keep the cancer from returning.

-Many patients will be offered hematopoietic stem cell transplants (SCT).
-SCT has the potential to cure some malignant disorders but may be associated with life-long morbidity.
-Donors for the stem cells can be autologous (from the patient) or allogeneic (from someone else).
-Allogeneic stem cells can be from a matched unrelated donor or a matched related donor (usually a sibling).
-Stem cells can be harvested peripherally or from umbilical cords.
-A conditioning regimen consisting of chemotherapy, monoclonal antibody or total body irradiation are utilized to prepare the bone marrow prior to stem cell infusion.
+Many patients will be offered HSCT which has the potential to cure some malignant disorders but may be associated with life-long morbidity.
+Patients may receive their own (autologous)or someone else’s (allogeneic) stem cells.
+Allogeneic stem cells can be from a matched donor, either related (usually a sibling) or unrelated.
+Stem cells are harvested either from peripheral or umbilical cord blood.
+A conditioning regimen consisting of chemotherapy and monoclonal antibody with or without total body irradiation is utilized to prepare the bone marrow prior to stem cell infusion.

-Genetically engineered chimeric antigen receptor T-cell (CAR-T) have been used for refractory hematologic malignancy patients.
+Genetically engineered chimeric antigen receptor T-cell therapy (CAR-T) has been used for refractory hematologic malignancy patients.

 Specific secondary or associated conditions and complications